grnet/apimas/docs/drf_adapter.rst

         },
     }

-Therefore, a server is aware of the existence of non-model fields, it validates them, but it ignores them during write-operations (obviously, because they are not part of the model).
-However, you are able to handle them via the hooks APIMAS provides.
-In addition, by default, when performing a read-operation such as list or retrieve, the django-rest adapter will try to extract the value of such fields.
+A non-model property is validated but there is no automatic handling of it during write actions.
+You have to handle it via the hooks provided by APIMAS.

+When processing read actions such as list or retrieve, the django-rest adapter will seek to call a function to extract the value of non-model properties since there is no model for them.
-For this reason, if you want these fields to be readable, you must provide the ``instance_source`` parameter on ``.drf_field`` predicate, which is only applicable when ``onmodel`` has been set as False.
-This parameter takes a function which must return the value of the field, given ``instance`` as parameter.
+If you want non-model fields to be readable, you must provide an argument to the ``instance_source`` parameter on the ``.drf_field`` predicate.
+The parameter is enabled only when ``onmodel`` is False.
+``instance_source`` must be the module path of a function that accepts a model instance as input and returns the property value.

 .. code-block:: python